ACINQ/eclair/TOR.md

 You can use SOCKS5 proxy only for specific types of addresses.
 Use `eclair.socks5.use-for-ipv4`, `eclair.socks5.use-for-ipv6` or `eclair.socks5.use-for-tor` for fine tuning.

-To create a new Tor circuit for every connection, use `stream-isolation` parameter:
+To create a new Tor circuit for every connection, use `randomize-credentials` parameter:

 ```
 eclair.socks5.randomize-credentials = true